FOX (FOXA)

 Competitors in the media and entertainment industry include Comcast Corporation (NASDAQ:CMCSA), Walt Disney (NYSE:DIS), and Paramount Global (NASDAQ:PARA).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, FOX’s sales grew at a sluggish 5.4% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, FOX grew its sales at a sluggish 5.9% compounded annual growth rate.
 This fell short of our benchmark for the consumer discretionary sector and is a poor baseline for our analysis.

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-FOX’s recent performance shows its demand has slowed as its annualized revenue growth of 3.9% over the last two years was below its five-year trend.
-FOX Year-On-Year Revenue Growth
+FOX’s annualized revenue growth of 5.1% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-This quarter, FOX reported robust year-on-year revenue growth of 26.8%, and its $4.37 billion of revenue topped Wall Street estimates by 4.3%.
+This quarter, FOX reported modest year-on-year revenue growth of 4.9% but beat Wall Street’s estimates by 4.6%.

-Looking ahead, sell-side analysts expect revenue to decline by 5.2% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to decline by 1.7% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will see some demand headwinds.

 6. Operating Margin

-FOX’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 17.4% over the last two years.
-This profitability was top-notch for a consumer discretionary business, showing it’s an well-run company with an efficient cost structure.
+FOX’s operating margin has been trending up over the last 12 months and averaged 19.5% over the last two years.
+On top of that, its profitability was top-notch for a consumer discretionary business, showing it’s an well-run company with an efficient cost structure.

-This quarter, FOX generated an operating profit margin of 10.8%, down 12 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+This quarter, FOX generated an operating margin profit margin of 28.5%, up 1.8 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share